ParthiRajesh26/HRM-Application-Project/README.md

 # HRM-Apllication-Project
-In this Project I am using page object model framework to segregate web elements from the actual test casees
+In this Project I am using page object model framework to segregate web elements from the actual test cases